‘The Walking Dead’: Norman Reedus Reveals Details Of Season 10

 “Daryl’s got the ghosts of all these other characters that used to be on the show, they’re haunting him.”

 As a result of this, Reedus also explained that the Daryl viewers are used to is not the Daryl they will see moving forward into Season 10 of The Walking Dead.
-Daryl will also have his eyes set on Carol (Melissa McBride) — although, perhaps not in a romantic measure.
+Daryl will also have his eyes set on Carol (Melissa McBride) — although, perhaps not in a romantic way.

 Instead, Daryl is concerned about Carol’s wellbeing in the upcoming season of The Walking Dead.
 In Season 9, Carol lost her adoptive son, Henry (Matt Lintz), to the Whisperers.
 She has also broken up with Ezekiel (Khary Payton), so she is likely in a very vulnerable position in Season 10.